 Huge Quad Development: Deeper knee flexion from greater depth during the eccentric a more upright posture, and narrower stance all lead to greater knee extension during the concentric and thus huge quad development.

 I’ve had dozens of clients improve posture, mobility, and strength of the thoracic extenders with front squats.
-Being able to maintain thoracic extension will aid your deadlift too, and I know you love you some deadlifts.
+Being able to maintain thoracic extension will aid your deadlift too.

 Total Body Mobility and Stability: Front squats require significant mobility and stability in the hips, knees, ankles, and shoulder—something everyone in today’s “sit-in the office, go home and play XBOX” society needs.
 Increased mobility requirements and maintaining position under load will pour concrete over the greater movement foundation.